tanvinerkar/ReCAM/README.md

 There are 3 branches in this repository.

-1. *master*: Contains the Training, Prediction and Evaluation code for Task 1.
+1. *master*: Contains the Training, Prediction and Evaluation code for Tasks 1 and 2.

 2. *GAReader*: Contains the baseline model provided by the organizers: Gated Attention Reader.